✓ Evidence Based

 2. Trouble sleeping

-Research has shown that low levels of omega-3s in the body can contribute to sleep disturbances such as insomnia (4), difficulty falling asleep, and frequent wake-ups during the night.
+Research has shown that low levels of omega-3s in the body can be associated with sleep disturbances such as insomnia (4), difficulty falling asleep, and frequent awakenings during the night.

 This is because omega-3s are involved in regulating the production of the sleep hormone melatonin (5), which helps us to fall asleep and stay asleep.